 There are four co-branded American Express Hilton cards, with annual fees ranging from $0 to $450.
-Three of these cards offer the opportunity to earn one (or more) free weekend night rewards, so in this post, I wanted to take a closer look at how those benefits work.
+Three of these cards offer the opportunity to earn one (or more) free weekend night rewards.

 What’s The Difference Between Hilton Credit Cards?

 As mentioned above, there are four Hilton credit cards issued by American Express:

 - The no annual fee (Rates & Fees) Hilton Honors™ Card from American Express offers a welcome bonus of 80,000 Honors points after spending $1,000 within three months; read a review here

 - The $95 annual fee (Rates & Fees) Hilton Honors American Express Surpass® Card offers a welcome bonus of 130,000 Honors points after spending $2,000 within three months; read a review here

 - The $95 annual fee (Rates & Fees) Hilton Honors American Express Business Card offers a welcome bonus of 130,000 Honors points after spending $3,000 within three months; read a review here

 - The $450 annual fee (Rates & Fees) Hilton Honors American Express Aspire Card offers a welcome bonus of 150,000 Honors points after spending $4,000 within three months; read a review here

 Redeem your certificate at the Waldorf Astoria Amsterdam

 Which Hilton Cards Offer Free Weekend Night Rewards?